Keywords: neural machine translation, unsupervised learning

 TL;DR: We introduce the first successful method to train neural machine translation in an unsupervised manner, using nothing but monolingual corpora

 Abstract: In spite of the recent success of neural machine translation (NMT) in standard benchmarks, the lack of large parallel corpora poses a major practical problem for many language pairs.
 There have been several proposals to alleviate this issue with, for instance, triangulation and semi-supervised learning techniques, but they still require a strong cross-lingual signal.
 In this work, we completely remove the need of parallel data and propose a novel method to train an NMT system in a completely unsupervised manner, relying on nothing but monolingual corpora.
 Our model builds upon the recent work on unsupervised embedding mappings, and consists of a slightly modified attentional encoder-decoder model that can be trained on monolingual corpora alone using a combination of denoising and backtranslation.
 Despite the simplicity of the approach, our system obtains 15.56 and 10.21 BLEU points in WMT 2014 French-to-English and German-to-English translation.
 The model can also profit from small parallel corpora, and attains 21.81 and 15.24 points when combined with 100,000 parallel sentences, respectively.
-Our approach is a breakthrough in unsupervised NMT, and opens exciting opportunities for future research.
+Our implementation is released as an open source project.

 Code: [![github](/images/github_icon.svg) rsennrich/subword-nmt](https://github.com/rsennrich/subword-nmt) + [![Papers with Code](/images/pwc_icon.svg) 1 community implementation](https://paperswithcode.com/paper/?openreview=Sy2ogebAW)